keboola/connection-docs/components/extractors/marketing-sales/mailchimp/index.md

 * TOC
 {:toc}

-The Mailchimp extractor uses the [Mailchimp API](https://mailchimp.com/developer/) to extract data from mailing lists sent by the [Mailchimp](https://mailchimp.com/) service.
+The Mailchimp data source connector uses the [Mailchimp API](https://mailchimp.com/developer/) to extract data from mailing lists sent by the [Mailchimp](https://mailchimp.com/) service.
 It downloads configured reports for all specified accounts, importing data such as list and members, campaigns, automations, reports, reports with click details, member activity, etc.